Doing Google Before Google Did Google

 With the Google-like enhancements, not only would my Shell allow users to search for information like Google, but unlike Google which makes an educated guess partly based on group-decision making theory as to the information you are looking for, the LEGOS-Boreal interface would allow searches to be much more precise.

-Using only pop-ups and a text box, a technician in the field, using a portable computer, would be able to query in a matter of seconds an eight gigabits (a gigabit is a billion bytes) and growing ZIM database which contained all the notes ever recorded by Bell technicians as to how to deal with the problem he or she had dealt with since the Bell telephone network core went digital.
+Using only pop-ups and a text box, a technician in the field, using a portable computer, would be able to query in a matter of seconds a central database which contained all the notes ever recorded by Bell technicians as to how to deal with the problem he or she had dealt with since the Bell telephone network core went digital.

 Perhaps more importantly, management would be able to easily query LEGOS.
 For example, a manager could quickly get information on what model of circuit board installed between such and such a date had experience such and such a problem, or combination of problems, and query notes left by the smart circuit board and the even smarter technician.